samsaid/CSE412-Airline-Tickets/README.md

 #### View all Tables
 **Tab:** View All Tabs -> Flights, Airport, Customers, Schedule, Tickets
-Users can view all data on the database.
+Users can view all data retrieved from the database.
 ![screenshot of landing page](/images/firstpage.png)

 #### Search Flights